vincenzomadaghiele/Meta-benjolin/README.md

 ## Running the demo

-To run the demo, we need three terminals to be open at the same time.
+To run the demo, we need <b>three separate terminals</b>b> to be open at the same time.
 These terminals will run, in parallel:

 ##### 1. A python server, which communicates with PD through OSC protocol:

 ```
-cd <folder>
+cd Latent-benjolin-interface
 cd python_server
 conda activate benjo
 python3 latent_space_class.py